Vicsicard/anniewebsite/ABOUT-PAGE-MAPPING.md

 # About Page Mapping

-This document provides a mapping between the Self Cast Studios website About page UI components, Payload CMS admin fields, and MongoDB storage structure.
+This document provides a mapping between Annie Sicard's website About page UI components, Payload CMS admin fields, and MongoDB storage structure.
 This will help ensure that content editors have a clear understanding of how their edits in the CMS admin interface affect the website.

 ## About Page Section Mapping